ziggawho/lessons-learned-2/README.md

 Once everyone has created a branch and made at least one commit containing their file, @mention the rest of your team and ask them for feedback.
 Make sure to provide a quick piece of substantive feedback on everyone elses pull request - doing so will improve your grade.
 Based on the feedback you receive on your PR, make any improvements and @mention everyone asking for a :+1: to ship.
 Once you get at least two, merge in the PR.

 Once all the PR's have been closed, submit a PR to this repo to let me know you're done.
-Feel free to @mention @peterbell if any questions!
+Feel free to @mention @peterbell or @chowdhury if any questions!